thrackle-io/rules-engine/docs/userGuides/rules/ALLOW-DENY-ORACLE.md

 ## Rule Evaluation

-The rule will be evaluated with the following logic:
+The rule will be evaluated with the following logic (this logic will be evaluated for each oracle rule associated with the token):

 1. The processor will receive the ID of the allow-oracle rule set in the application handler.
 2. The processor will receive the address that is to be checked in the oracle.